acostabh/ML-Skills-Membership-sample-script/README.md

   2. Navigate to the folder where you saved the script
     - E.G: cd ~/Documents/ML-Skills-Membership-sample-script
   3. Run the script: ./set_skills.sh
+      - this script uses the users_skills.csv file updated in the previous step.
+Please ensure the file and script are in the same folder.
   4. Follow the instructions/output on the prompt
   5. View results/response on log file in the same folder as the script (yyy-mm-dd_log.txt)